suites-dev/suites/README.md

 Thank you for your interest in Suites!
 We're excited to bring this powerful tool to your development workflow.
 Stay tuned, and happy testing! 🎉

----

-## Can't wait?
-Here is a quick example:
+## Here is a quick example from Suites framework:

 Take a look at the following example (using Jest, but the same applies for Sinon):